 Sheri is a member of the Western Co-operative for Educational Technologies (WCET) and is active in ACM SIGUCCS, EDUCAUSE’s ELI, the Community Colleges' Instructional Technology Council, and Internet 2’s Community Anchor Program.
 This national participation gives her a perspective on the new and continuing directions the VCCS can take in growing eLearning projects.
 She teaches sociology and uses the same tools and resources that she promotes to Virginia's Community Colleges.

 Prior to coming to VCCS, Sheri was Vice President for Academic Technology and Community Engagement at NJEDge.Net, New Jersey’s higher education technology consortium.
 Sheri also served as Director of Academic Computing at the NJ Medical School for Rutgers University, New School University, and Baruch College/CUNY.
 Sheri received her Bachelors in sociology from Douglass College, Rutgers University.
-She has a Masters in sociology from New York University and holds an ABD status at NYU.
+She has a Masters in sociology from New York University.
 Sheri completed a graduate certification in educational technology from Rutgers University.
-Sheri is a doctoral candidate at Old Dominion University.
-Her research interests are in teaching and learning with technology, the intrinsic value of higher education, and qualitative methodologies.
+Sheri earned her doctorate at Old Dominion University.
+The dissertation focused on faculty-student academic relationships in asynchronous courses and how LMSs structure those relationships.
+Her research interests are teaching and learning with technology, the intrinsic value of higher education, and qualitative methodologies.